Textile conservator: Treatment protocol

-Protocol includes: Examination, Documentation, Research, Treatment, and Documentation again.
+The typical protocol for the treatment and conservation of textiles includes examination, documentation, research, treatment, and documentation again.

 A textile conservator's first task is to write a treatment proposal that includes an examination of the object and condition issues.
 A typical report includes a technical description of an object, historical data, information on the object's present state, recommendations for treatment, and expected results of treatment.
 Extensive written and photographic documentation is made.
 During treatment, photo documentation is also maintained, as well as after.
 After treatment, a final treatment report is completed and includes recommendations for continued care.

 Textile conservators must be able to treat all types of media used.
 As textiles may include additional adornments, such as glass beads or metal fringes, conservators must have a wide knowledge of preservation techniques for all types of media and material.

-Tools of the trade
+Tools

-For examination, handling and/or treatment, can include: gloves (cotton, vinyl, latex, or nitrile), a lab coat, a respirator, safety glasses, a magnifier; binocular microscope; magnifying glass; microscope; and other lab related equipment.
+For examination, handling and/or treatment, equipment can include: gloves (cotton, vinyl, latex, or nitrile), a lab coat, a respirator, safety glasses, a magnifier; binocular microscope; magnifying glass; microscope; and other lab related equipment.